BlackBeltTechnology/pandino/packages/@pandino/pandino-react-router-dom/README.md

 ## Usage

-### Install react and react-dom as peerDependencies
+### Install react-router-dom and @types/react-router-dom as peerDependencies

 ```json
 {